lucsch/bookmaction/readme.md

 4. Install the required libraries see the requirements.txt file for more details but Bookmaction mostly uses the following libraries :

       - *wxPython*: for the user interface
       - *PyInstaller*: for  creating *.exe and *.app
       - *pytest*: for unit testing
+      - *git-version*: for getting the project version

         > the libraries could be installed using the following command:

                 pip install -r requirements.txt

+5. Create the version information using the following command

+        python -m gitversionbuilder --dir . --lang python version.py